-Hye Kyung (HK) Lee, Founder.
+Hye Kyung (HK) Lee, Director & Chair.

 HK was certain that she would spend her adult life saving the world by reversing climate change.
 During college, she interned at the U.S. Environmental Protection Agency’s Office of Air Policy and shaped the rest of her academic experience around this mission.
 She successfully advocated for her university to create an Environmental Engineering curriculum (despite only one other student joining her in the inaugural 101 class) and studied Japanese in preparation to work at the United Nations International Panel on Climate Change (IPCC) in Kyoto after gradation.